Dimensional Reduction of Direct Statistical Simulation: Tests

 \subsection{Stochastic Jet}

-Jets that form spontaneously in the presence of rotation and small scale random forcing provide another test of DSS.
-An idealized barotropic model that has been much studied \cite{Farrell:2007fq,tobias2011astrophysical,tobias2013direct,Constantinou:2013fh,marston2014direct} is governed by:
+Jets that form spontaneously in the presence of rotation and small scale random forcing provide another, perhaps more stringent, test of DSS.
+An idealized barotropic model that has been much studied \citep{Farrell:2007fq,tobias2011astrophysical,tobias2013direct,Constantinou:2013fh,marston2014direct} is governed by:

 with $F = 0$.
-We examine this model for the set of parameters used in \cite{marston2014direct}; friction $\kappa=0.02$ with hyperviscosity $\nu_3$ set such that the mode at the smallest length scale decays at a rate of 1.
-The covariance of the Gaussian white noise of the modes that are forced stochastically is $\Gamma = 0.1$.
-For this experiment, the forcing is concentrated at low latitudes, enabling an evaluation of the ability of different DSS approximations to convey angular momentum towards the poles \cite{marston2014direct}.
+We examine this model for the set of parameters used in \citep{marston2014direct}; friction $\kappa=0.02$ with hyperviscosity $\nu_3$ set such that the mode at the smallest length scale decays at a rate of 1.
+The covariance of the Gaussian white noise of the modes that are forced stochastically is $\Gamma_{\ell \ell^\prime m} = 0.1 \delta_{\ell \ell^\prime}$ for $8 \leq \ell \leq 12$ and $8 \leq |m| \leq \ell$, and set the stochastic renewal time to be $\tau_r = 0.1$.
+For this experiment, the forcing is concentrated at low latitudes, enabling an evaluation of the ability of different DSS approximations to convey angular momentum towards the poles \citep{marston2014direct,Marston:2016ff}.
 Spectral simulations are performed at a resolution of $0\leq l\leq L$ and $|m|\leq min\{l,M\}$ with $L = 30$ for $M = 20$.
 After a spin-up time of $300$ days, statistics are accumulated for a further $700$ days.

 Figure \ref{fig:ZonalMeanVelocity}(a) compares the zonal mean zonal velocity as a function of latitude for ensemble CE2, zonal CE2, and DNS.
-Owing to the neglect of eddy-eddy scattering in zonal CE2, there is no mechanism to transport eddy angular momentum from the equator towards the poles, and the method underestimates the mean zonal velocity at high latitudes.
+Owing to the neglect of eddy-eddy scattering in zonal CE2, there is no mechanism to transport eddy angular momentum from the equator, where the forcing is concentrated, towards the poles, and the method underestimates the mean zonal velocity at high latitudes.
 Ensemble CE2 does somewhat better, but the match at high latitudes remains poor.
+(Higher-order closures do much better -- see \citet{marston2014direct} -- but for simplicity we do not study them here.)
 The second vorticity cumulant is shown in Figure \ref{fig:StochasticJet}(b,d,f).
 Vorticity correlations are non-local in space, and zonal CE2 exaggerates the range of the correlations because the waves are coherent, again owing to the lack of eddy-eddy scattering.
 Ensemble CE2 more closely matches DNS.

 We now examine the reduction in dimensionality of DSS by POD.
 Figure \ref{fig:ZonalMeanVelocity}(b)-(d) shows the zonal mean zonal velocity as a function of latitude at different levels of truncation for DNS, ensemble CE2 and zonal CE2.
 It is apparent that both types of CE2 are better suited to the POD method than DNS.
 Zonal CE2 in particular allows for a more severe truncation compared with ensemble CE2 and DNS, a fact that can again be explained by the spectrum of eigenvalues shown in Figure \ref{fig:Eigenvalues}(b).
 The eigenvalues decay more slowly for the stochastically-forced jet than for the point jet.
 It can be seen that statistics accumulated from DNS do not converge monotonically in truncation level toward those of the full simulation; those obtained from the cumulant expansions are better behaved.
 Convergence of the second cumulant with increasing number of retained modes is also evident; see Figures \ref{fig:2ndCumulantsDNS} and \ref{fig:2ndCumulantseCE2}.